jeanbza/git-go-logictree/README.md

 ### What's it about?

-This program is a pretty simple [lexical analyzer](http://en.wikipedia.org/wiki/Lexical_analysis) (which only parses) that accepts human-readable conditions, such as 'age greater than 5', and translates it to mysql-queryable language.
+This program is a pretty simple [lexical analyzer](http://en.wikipedia.org/wiki/Lexical_analysis) that accepts human-readable conditions, such as 'age greater than 5', and translates it to mysql-queryable language.
 The basic case is fairly simple, but the more advanced cases, such as '(age is greater than 5 or number of pets is less than 2) and age is less than 9', require a bit more work.
 The intermediary step between human-readable conditions and mysql conditions is implemented as a tree.
 Additionally, the human-readable conditions are stored in mysql as a left-right hierarchy tree (which represents nested sets).
 See more detail on the tree and nested sets below.

 ### Three-stage representation